nuejs/nue/packages/nuejs.org/docs/islands.md

 [join-list]
 ```

 Nue replaces `[join-list]` with the form’s HTML, ready to work when the page loads.
-This keeps content authoring simple—writers just use the tag, no HTML required.
+This keeps content authoring simple — writers just use the tag, no HTML required.

 ### In layout modules
 Embed islands in layout templates: